Watching the Sunrise in Yazd

 One by one, the lights went out as the first rays of sunshine lit the wind catchers.
 The peaceful silence was remarkable.
 Perhaps I’d missed the prayer call that I’d expected to echo from the minarets at dawn.
 Perhaps the mudbrick walls muffled the sounds of roosters and scooter engines.
 Whatever it was, I enjoyed the result.

 As the cloudless sky lit up, I turned to look for the desert sun but the terracotta dome of a nearby mausoleum obscured my view.
 At least it saved me from possibly going blind.
 Doing so in Yazd would’ve been disastrous when I’d yet to see many more things in Iran and the rest of the world.

 I looked around for signs of other tourists sharing that quiet moment.
 After all, many hotels and shops have rooftop access and they proudly advertise it.
 If other people were also watching the sunrise, they were too far away for me to spot.
 Maybe they were on the other side of the old city, closer to the Jameh Mosque or the Amir Chamakh complex.
 The distance didn’t matter; I still enjoyed an unobstructed view of both.

 Despite my windbreaker and the onset of daylight, the wintry cold started to get to me.
-After 30 minutes where my shutter finger was the most active part of my body, it was time to retreat to my room.
+After 30 minutes of moving only my shutter finger, it was time to retreat to my room.
 Even though sunrise in the desert wasn’t life-changing, watching the light transform a skyline I wouldn’t see anywhere else was worth losing sleep for.